-Eat Stop Eat is a weight loss program created by Brad Pilon, an avid weight trainer, and nutritionist.
-The Eat Stop Eat is a two-week plan that incorporates periods of fasting as well as weight training and is said to promote weight loss through the intermittent fasting and healthy eating plan.
+Eat Stop Eat is a weight loss program created by Brad Pilon, an avid weight trainer and nutritionist.
+The Eat Stop Eat is a two-week plan that incorporates periods of fasting and weight training and is said to promote weight loss through the intermittent fasting and healthy eating plan.

-Our researchers were curious how bouts of fasting plus weight lifting increases weight loss in the Eat Stop Eat plan.
-The research team analyzed the benefits of fasting, the benefits of weightlifting and the specifics regarding the Eat Stop Eat program.
+Our researchers were curious about how bouts of fasting and weightlifting increase weight loss in the Eat Stop Eat plan.
+The research team analyzed the benefits of fasting, the benefits of weightlifting, and the Eat Stop Eat program’s specifics.
 Here is a summary of their findings.

 The Eat Stop Eat protocol is the ultimate diet guide to intermittent fasting.

-What this simply means is you go into a fasted state for a certain period, usually for 24 hours, then break your fast and eat for another few days without fasting before going back on a fast.
+This means you go into a fasted state for a certain period, usually for 24 hours, then break your fast and eat for another few days without fasting before going back on a fast.

 Fasting can be once or twice a week.
 Eat Stop Eat does not restrict you on what to eat.
 What it does is focus more on when you eat.